zhanglianbo35/UNIX-HP/get latest edt/README.md

 This script is used for check and download the latest edt on Janssen SDD.
 I developed a function get_latest_edt{} inside, user need to modify the study info and edt info inside, then all the lastest eDT can be download to kennet automaticlly.

-# basic syntx is like
+# basic syntax is like

 get_latest_edt   edtname1  "edt1 filename keyword"   "old edt1(need to be removed in kennet) filename keyword"